mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 * max_slave_connections
 * max_slave_replication_lag

-In addition to these parameters, the server specific user credentials, _monuser_ and _monpw_, can also be updated at runtime.
+In addition to these parameters, the server specific user credentials, _monitoruser_ and _monitorpw_, can also be updated at runtime.

 ### Limitations